 In What Zone Does Marjoram Grow Best?

-Marjoram likes warm weather and grows best in USDA plant hardiness zones 9 and 10.
-In these zones, marjoram is a perennial that will come back every year.
+Marjoram likes warm weather and grows as a perennial only in USDA plant hardiness zones 9 and 10.
 Gardeners growing marjoram in zones 7 and 8 may or may not see their plants come back the next year.
 In these zones, you'll need to winterize your marjoram.
 However, that won't guarantee its return.

 When Should You Plant Marjoram?

 Plant marjoram in the spring after any danger of frost has passed.
 Ideally, marjoram enjoys a soil temperature that is around 70 degrees Fahrenheit.
-In zone 5, this means planting in May or June, while those in warmer areas could plant marjoram as early as March or April.
+In zone 6, for example, this means planting in May or June, while those in warmer areas could plant marjoram as early as March or April.

 Soil, Sunlight and Water Recommendations for Marjoram